anshing97/cat-or-dog/README.md

 ```
 ---

-Get percentage of all heights
+Get preferences of all heights
 ```
-percentage?height=all
+preference?height=all
 ```
 Response:
 ```